Qovery/documentation/website/docs/using-qovery/configuration/environment-variable.md

 You can create an alias for the existing environment variable.

 Let's suppose that your application requires a `DATABASE_URL` variable.
-Qovery provides your application with `QOVERY_DATABASE_MY_POSTGRESQL_3498225_URL` variable with a database password.
+Qovery provides your application with the `QOVERY_DATABASE_MY_POSTGRESQL_3498225_URL` variable with a database password.
 Instead of copy-pasting its value, you can create an alias to `QOVERY_DATABASE_MY_POSTGRESQL_3498225_URL`.

 <Steps headingDepth={3}>